-151.2 Creating a New URI
+131.2 Creating a New URI

-Zend_Uri will build a new URI from scratch if only a scheme is passed to Zend_Uri::factory().
+Zend\Uri\UriFactory will build a new URI from scratch if only a scheme is passed to Zend\Uri\UriFactory::factory().

-Creating a New URI with Zend_Uri::factory()
+Creating a New URI with ZendUriUriFactory::factory()

 '''

-// To create a new URI from scratch, pass only the scheme.
+// To create a new URI from scratch, pass only the scheme

+// followed by a colon.

-suri = Zend_Uri::factory('http');
+suri = Zend\Uri\UriFactory::factory('http:');

-// Suri instanceof Zend_Uri_Http
+// $uri instanceof Zend\Uri\UriInterface

 '''

-To create a new URI from scratch, pass only the scheme to Zend_Uri::factory() 1.
-If an unsupported scheme is passed and no scheme-specific class is specified, a Zend_Uri_Exception will be thrown.
+To create a new URI from scratch, pass only the scheme followed by a colon to Zend\Uri\Uri\Factory::factory() 2 .
+If an unsupported scheme is passed and no scheme-specific class is specified, a Zend\Uri\Exception\InvalidArgumentException will be thrown.

-If the scheme or URI passed is supported, Zend_Uri::factory() will return a subclass of itself that specializes in the scheme to be created.
+If the scheme or URI passed is supported, Zend\Uri\UriFactory::factory() will return a class implementing Zend\Uri\UriInterface that specializes in the scheme to be created.

-151.2.1 Creating a New Custom-Class URI
+131.2.1 Creating a New Custom-Class URI

-Starting from Zend Framework 1.10.5, you can specify a custom class to be used when creating the Zend_Uri instance, as a second parameter to the Zend_Uri::factory() method.
-This enables you to subclass Zend_Uri and create your own custom URI classes, and instantiate new URI objects based on your own custom classes.
+You can specify a custom class to be used when using the Zend\Uri\UriFactory by registering your class with the Factory using \Zend\Uri\UriFactory::registerScheme() which takes the scheme as first parameter.
+This enables you to create your own URI-class and instantiate new URI objects based on your own custom classes.